dem92/westerhub-jen/README.md

 She participated in group planning and discussions, and with developing the concept of the project.

 ##### Joakim Jacobsen (JoakimEJ)
+Joakim's main focus throughout the project was to manage the Devise gem in order to have authentication for users.
+It was his job to make sure that unauthorised users did not have access to locations where this was needed, and also to ensure that only the owners themselves were able to delete or update projects/profiles/comments.
+He also set up the landingpage, the collaboration page, profiles for users, comments on projects and the footer.
+Validation on user input for signing up and logging in was also his responsibility.

 ##### Nikita Zhevnitskiy ( NikitaZhevnitskiy)